6 Possible Reasons Why You Have Irregular Periods

 Still, it’s essential to understand how to interpret irregularities when they come up, as they can indicate health problems or hormonal disorders.

-Having your period come early or very late can be the key to detecting other abnormalities.
+Having your period come too early or very late can be the key to detecting other abnormalities.

 And although there’s no reason to assume something serious is wrong, it’s important to pay attention to avoid complications.

 Many who have irregular periods don’t understand why.
-That’s why we’ve taken this opportunity to compile the 6 most common reasons why your period is irregular.
+That’s why we’ve taken this opportunity to compile the 6 possible reasons why you may have irregular periods.

 1. Thyroid problems

 Thyroid gland disorders may trigger irregular periods.
 Given that this organ produces important hormones, thyroid imbalances are linked to at least 15% of amenorrhea cases.

 Some consider it the “master gland” because it works to control the endocrine system, metabolism, and sexual activity.

 Oral contraceptives are designed for birth control.
 These pills keep estrogen levels high.
 The body interprets this as pregnancy, which prevents fertilization.